 - Deal with public enquiries over the counter, on the phone and in the field, and

 - Prepare reports for property assessment appeals, give evidence in a hearing and defend values as required.

 The level of involvement and responsibility varies with the appraiser position level (Appraiser Trainee, I, II or senior) and in some instances the geographic location.
 Appraisers also have considerable contact with property owners and tenants.

 What do you mean when you say Appraiser II or lesser?

 An Appraiser II position is considered the ‘full working level’ for the appraiser series.
 Often, due to the unique combination of education and experience required at the Appraiser II level, we are not always able to recruit at the full working level for a vacancy.
-Instead, we will hire new employees at the Appraiser I level and this enables us to hire promising, but not fully qualified, candidates and develop them to reach the full working level.
+Instead, we often hire new employees at the Appraiser I level to enable us to hire promising, but not fully qualified, candidates and develop them to reach the full working level.

 How often do appraiser positions come available?

 Working level and senior appraiser positions are posted in rounds several times a year.
-We recommend watching our web site for postings.
+We recommend watching our careers website for postings.